kexinxiang/Global-Flight-Price-Prediction/Data-Management/README.md

 ### `load-alliance/`

 - **Purpose:** Includes scripts for loading and updating airline alliance information in the MySQL database.
-This involves processing files that list airlines and their corresponding alliances.
+This involves processing text files that list airlines and their corresponding alliances.

 ### `load-airport-airline-general-info/`